May 10, 2022

 - It may be difficult to scale a centralized controller used for managing overlay networks.

-- There is overhead for headers due to encapsulation techniques.
+- There is an overhead for headers due to encapsulation techniques.

 - The underlay network must support multicast for broadcast, unknown-unicast, and multicast (BUM) traffic.

 VXLAN is a network encapsulation protocol that is adopted for virtualization environments where a high number of VMs must be connected to a network.
-VXLAN works on top of the L3 network.
 VXLAN allows you to build a virtual L2 network over an existing L3 physical network by using the MAC-in-UDP encapsulation technique.
-VXLAN has a set of advantages compared to traditional VLAN.
 VXLAN network virtualization is the next step after the virtualization of computing resources to deploy a software-defined datacenter.
-VMWare NSX VXLAN support for VMware network virtualization coupled with VMware vSphere is the right solution for this purpose.
+VMware NSX VXLAN support for VMware network virtualization coupled with VMware vSphere is the right solution for this purpose.
 This combination is widely used by cloud service providers, especially in large datacenters.

 If you use VMware vSphere VMs in your server room or datacenter, don’t forget to perform VMware VM backup.
 NAKIVO Backup & Replication is a universal data protection solution that includes powerful features, offering incremental, app-aware VMware vSphere VM backup.
 As you recall, VXLAN networks are adopted for use in multi-tenant environments that require network isolation.
 NAKIVO Backup & Replication can be installed in multi-tenant mode to offer backup as a service and disaster recovery as a service.
 MSP clients can then back up their data securely without impacting other clients.
 Download the Free Edition of NAKIVO Backup & Replication from the official website and try the solution.